-Upon ingestion this compound stimulates the production of arginine, which in turn boosts levels of nitric oxide - a potent vasodilator (meaning widening of the blood vessels).
+Upon ingestion, this compound stimulates the production of arginine, which in turn boosts levels of nitric oxide.
+Nitric oxide is an effective vasodilator, meaning that it widens your blood vessels.

 Hence why this ingredient typically is included in pre-workout formulas, so you can look awesome at the gym.